SkarioT/aptos_faucet_bot/README.md

         * 🔑 Auth key
         * 🔓 Public key
         * 🔐 Private Key
-        > After generating a new wallet, the address 🗝 of the new wallet gets into the context, which means that you can find out information about the wallet and also use the "Faucet" function without additionally entering the address.
+        > 📜After generating a new wallet, the address 🗝 of the new wallet gets into the context, which means that you can find out information about the wallet and also use the "Faucet" function without additionally entering the address.
     * **🔐➡️🗝 PK to Address** - Generates wallet Address from Private key
         * **🔙 Wallet Menu** - Back to Wallet Menu
     * **📝 Generates 24 words from your PK** - Generates 24 words from your PK (BIP39)